Estimated reading time: 5 minutes

 If you own a Toyota Prius, Camry, or Avalon hybrid, you may have encountered the dreaded p0a80 code.
 This code indicates that there is an issue with the hybrid battery pack, which can be a costly problem to fix.
 In this article, we’ll dive into what the p0a80 code means, what needs to be done when you encounter it, and why the battery may have failed in the first place.
+For a broader understanding of hybrid battery error codes, see Toyota Prius hybrid battery error codes.

 - Introduction